Thell/milp-flow/NOTES.md

 Setup problem as a Budgeted Prize Collecting Steiner Forest Problem with dynamic capacity constraints and figure out how to do that while retaining the planar graph.
-I believe this problem can be solved with minimal MIP using preprocessing, approximation and branch and cut for Steiner Problems.
+I believe this problem can be solved with minimal MIP using preprocessing, approximation, primal dual and branch and cut algos for Steiner Problems.

 I just have to learn how...